SteeltoeOSS/Samples/Security/src/CloudFoundryJwtAuthentication/README.md

 1. cf target -o myorg -s development
 1. cd samples/Security/src/CloudFoundryJwtAuthentication
 1. dotnet restore --configfile nuget.config
-1. Publish app to a directory selecting the framework and runtime you want to run on. (e.g. `dotnet publish  -f netcoreapp2.0 -r ubuntu.14.04-x64`)
+1. Publish app to a directory selecting the framework and runtime you want to run on.
+    * `dotnet publish  -f netcoreapp2.0 -r ubuntu.14.04-x64`
+    * `dotnet publish  -f netcoreapp2.0 -r win10-x64`
 1. Push the app using the appropriate manifest.
- (e.g. `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp2.0/win10-x64/publish`)
+    * `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish`
+    * `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp2.0/win10-x64/publish`)

-> Note: The provided manifest(s) will create an app named `jwtauth` and attempt to bind it to the CUPS service `myOAuthService`.
+The provided manifest(s) will create an app named `jwtauth` and attempt to bind it to `myOAuthService`.

-> Note: The CUPS service: `myOAuthService` is created when you follow the instructions for [CloudFoundrySingleSignon][sso].
+> Note: `myOAuthService` is created when you follow the instructions for [CloudFoundrySingleSignon][sso].

 ## What to expect - CloudFoundry